Skip to content

 Don’t let the hassle of creating subtitle files hold you back from making your videos accessible and engaging.

-Ditto Transcripts is a Denver, Colorado-based transcription company that provides fast, accurate, and affordable transcription services for businesses of all sizes.
-Call (720) 287-3710 today for a free quote, and ask about our free five-day trial.
+Ditto Transcripts is a Denver, Colorado-based FINRA, HIPAA, and CJIS-compliant transcription services company that provides fast, accurate, and affordable transcripts for individuals and companies of all sizes.
+Call (720) 287-3710 today for a free quote.